 Most days in Costa Rica (even during the rainy season) dawn sunny and clear, so let’s start our hypothetical day off like that.
 You wake up and take a fresh cup of coffee out onto the balcony to enjoy the view and watch the monkeys play in the trees.

 Soon, the makeup artist will arrive to help the bride prepare and things will get rolling!

 Once everyone is ready, it’s time to head to the beach for the ceremony.
-This couple stayed at Makanda, an adults only boutique hotel and got married on the main beach.
-This other couple stayed at Arenas del Mar, a very fancy eco-hotel with their own private beach that is perfect for eloping.
+This couple had their wedding at Makanda, an adults only boutique hotel and got married on the main beach.
+This other couple had their wedding at Arenas del Mar, a very fancy eco-hotel with their own private beach that is perfect for eloping.

-This couple stayed at gorgeous Villa Caletas during the rainy season and a rainbow photobombed their pictures!
+This couple had their wedding at Villa Caletas during the rainy season and a rainbow photobombed their pictures!